• Home

 Barrel modifications and tuning

 Barrels are usually bored to match the upper joint.
 On the large-bore Bb and C clarinets, I discovered that a further enlargement of the bore can be transformational.
 I use reamers to remove about a hair’s width of material.
 I continue the cut tapering into the upper joint.
 The horn goes a bit flat.
 When I correct the pitch, it breathes easier and comes fully to life.
-Throat tones are greatly improved, including thumb-Bb.
+Throat tones are greatly improved, including Bb.

 A player will often pull out a barrel for tuning.
 This produces an internal gap that can dull certain notes.
 But in large bore clarinets, the pull-out gap does not have such side effects.
 Most players won’t need a second, longer barrel.
 My tunings tend slightly sharp, for flexibility while playing, and to allow adjustment.
 Tell me if you play outdoors in high/low temperatures, and I may include a second barrel.